-Council tax reduction appeals are managed by the valuation tribunal service, not the council.
+Council Tax support appeals are managed by the valuation tribunal service, not the council.
 You must appeal to them within two months of receiving your reconsideration decision, and the valuation tribunal will not accept an appeal unless you have asked for a reconsideration first.
-Find out more at valuation tribunal.

 Benefits Team (telephone and postal enquiries only), Local Taxation and Benefits, Municipal Offices, Town Hall Square, Grimsby, North East Lincolnshire, DN31 1HU